pagopa/developer-portal/.changeset/khaki-bags-call.md

 "nextjs-website": patch
 ---

-Handle question form submit with a combination of keys
+Handle webinar questions form submit with a combination of keys